apache/opendal/core/src/docs/rfcs/0044_error_handle.md

 }
 ```

-The implementor should do their best to carry as much context as possible.
+The implementer should do their best to carry as much context as possible.
 Such as, they should return `Error::Object` to carry the `op` and `path`, instead of just returns `Error::Unexpected(anyhow::Error::from(err))`.

 ```rust
 Error::Object {